angrycoding/naval_clash_bot/README.md

 ![output](https://github.com/angrycoding/naval_clash_bot/assets/895042/c8cd0dce-69d9-4965-954b-fbfec04ed482)

-## Project structure, running it locally
+## Project structure, running, building

 Project is separated in two folders: **client** where all client stuff lives obviously and **server** for the server side.
 Client and server both written in TypeScript.
 Server side code is reusing some parts of the client side code (i.e. shared code).
 Before starting developing, make sure that you check out the repo first: